 An Ancient Invocation known as Precatio Omnium Herbarum

-Here is a surviving fragment of one of the four oldest herbaria written in Latin.
+A surviving fragment of one of the four oldest herbaria is written in Latin.

 This is an invocation known as Precatio Omnium Herbarum and is one of the most moving attestations of the devotion of ancient man towards the therapeutic power of nature.

-You can use it yourself too to honor plants and herbs and their powers and properties the right way!
+You can also use it to honor plants and herbs and their powers and properties the right way!
 The magical and religious vision of the invocation of the Gods in their arboreal form can easily be deduced, being able to sacrifice a part of themselves to be donated in the form of medicines or food.